-The University of Birmingham and Trilogy Education today announced the launch of a coding boot camp.
-It is the first programme in the UK to be launched in partnership with leading global workforce accelerator Trilogy Education.
+The University of Birmingham and edX (formerly Trilogy Education) today announced the launch of a coding boot camp.
+It is the first programme in the UK to be launched in partnership with leading global workforce accelerator edX.
 It is also the first coding boot camp in the UK to be offered by a university.

 The University of Birmingham Coding Bootcamp is a substantive non-degree course teaching full stack web development that successfully prepares adult learners and working professionals for careers in Coding/Web Development and represents one of a range of programmes at the University set up to respond to the developing needs of the modern workforce.

-The boot camp is offered in partnership with Trilogy Education, a leading workforce accelerator that helps top universities around the world offer intensive, skills-based training programmes.
-Trilogy, based in the United States, has a strong track record of working with a range of prestigious global universities, including Harvard Extension School, Columbia Engineering, and UC Berkeley Extension to deliver high quality, career-oriented technology boot camps.
+The boot camp is offered in partnership with edX, a leading workforce accelerator that helps top universities around the world offer intensive, skills-based training programmes. edX, based in the United States, has a strong track record of working with a range of prestigious global universities, including Harvard Extension School, Columbia Engineering, and UC Berkeley Extension to deliver high quality, career-oriented technology boot camps.